 Planning your visit

-- If the queue is long, why not explore more of the gardens or go for a refreshing drink at Home Farm and come back again later?
+- Queues: While we're admitting visitors, you may need to queue for a short while on the bridge and along the hedge on busy days.
+There is no cover, so please be prepared for the weather.
+If the queue is long, why not explore more of the gardens or go for a refreshing drink at Home Farm and come back again later?

 - Buggies and bags: Once you're admitted, there will be an area where you can leave any bags, but please be aware these will be left at your own risk.
 Buggies will be stored in the courtyard, so waterproof covers are recommended.
 Please only bring large bags and buggies if necessary.